Exporting dairy products to the European Union

 - milk powders

-These products, if produced from antibiotic positive milk, will not be eligible for export.
+These products, if produced from antibiotic positive milk, are not eligible for export.

 Actions required for antibiotic positive milk